phaidra/phaidra-admin-manual/Classification_server/configuration_of_skosmos_and_fuseki.md

 # Configuration of Skosmos and Fuseki

+## Settings in vocabularies.ttl

+(move to Getting and setting vocabularies)

-Yes, Skosmos does rely on hasTopConcept but it is only necessary if you enable the showTopConcepts setting.
+* Skosmos relies on hasTopConcept but it is only necessary if you enable the showTopConcepts setting
----
-The categories have to be defined in the same vocabularies.ttl file.
-For the skosmos.dev.finto.fi demo site, we have defined six categories (loosely based on the UDC top level categories).
-You need to copy the category definitions to your file as well, or change everything to cat_general as you already did.
+* The categories have to be defined in vocabularies.ttl file.
+For the skosmos.dev.finto.fi demo site, there have been defined six categories (loosely based on the UDC top level categories).
+You need to copy the category definitions to your file as well, or change everything to cat_general

+## Options for starting Fuseki

 The --mem option is a shorthand for running Fuseki without a configuration file. (--file is similar too) You need a configuration file to use jena-text so you must use ./fuseki-server --config jena-text-config.ttl